• Skip to primary navigation

 Instructions

-1. Heat the olive oil over medium-low heat in a large soup pot or Dutch oven with a lid.
+1. Heat the olive oil over medium heat in a large soup pot or Dutch oven.

 2. Add the onion, carrots and celery.
-Cook, stirring occasionally, until vegetables are tender and lightly browned, about 8 minutes.
-Season with 1 teaspoon salt.
+Saute, stirring occasionally, until the vegetables are tender and lightly browned, about 10 minutes.
+If necessary, turn the heat down to medium-low to prevent the onion from burning.
+Season lightly with salt.

-3. Add garlic cloves and the can of tomatoes and their juice.
-Simmer about 10 minutes, stirring occasionally, until tomatoes are thick.
-If needed, lower the heat to make sure tomato doesn't stick to the pot.
-Season again with 1 teaspoon salt.
+3. Add the can of tomatoes.
+Simmer over medium for about 10 minutes, stirring occasionally, until the tomatoes are thick.
+If needed, lower the heat to make sure the tomato doesn't stick to the pot.

-5. Bring the soup to a boil, then turn the heat down to low or medium-low.
-Cover and simmer gently for 45 minutes.
+6. Bring the soup to a boil, then turn the heat down to low or medium-low so that the broth stays at a gentle simmer.
+Simmer for 45 minutes.

-8. Try the soup, adding salt and pepper as needed.
+12. Add the apple cider vinegar and stir well.
+Try the soup, adding salt and pepper as needed.
 It's very likely that you'll need to add more salt.
 Don't be stingy with salt!
-You can also add a teaspoon or more of apple cider vinegar to perk up the flavor.

 Notes